thunkable/docs-thunkable-com/README.md

 ## Not a developer?

-Perfect.
-Thunkable was designed for people who have no prior coding experience.
-All you need is a problem to solve and some lego skills.
+Perfect.  `Thunkable was designed for people who have no prior coding experience.` All you need is a problem to solve, an idea on how technology can be applied to solve it and some lego skills.
 Instead of writing code, you connect lego blocks.
 We'll do the rest.

 ---